Alfred Egerton Cooper: Occupation

 Cooper said that John Singer Sargent, under whom he trained for a while, was his "greatest influence".
 Sargent was an Impressionist, and in 2012 Christie's categorised Cooper's work as impressionist.
 Cooper painted in gouache, oil on canvas and watercolour.
 He painted "a wide range of subjects from portraits to scenes on salmon rivers and views from airships".
 He also painted some "fine landscapes"; some of them were of the south coast of England, and he was "well known for his mural decorations".
 He was a teacher at the Hammersmith School of Art.
 He competed in the arts competition at the 1948 Summer Olympics, where his subjects included salmon rivers and horse racing.

 Cooper's studio base between around 1920 and 1970 was in Glebe Place, Chelsea, London, close to his home in Oakley Gardens.
 Due to Cooper's preference for figurative art, he was finding it difficult to sell paintings by 1970, so he threw open his studio to the public between 24 February and 7 March 1970.
 The Daily Mirror reported:

-His collection of more than 100 paintings there includes portraits, landscapes and nudes, all painted with traditional skill and realism.
-He is particularly proud of one bearded face which watches from the wall.
-It is his grandfather – the first portrait he painted at 18.
-I hadn't had one lesson at the time, he said, And I couldn't do it any better today.

 In 1922, Cooper and artists Thomas Eyre Macklin and Alfred Praga (1867–1949) were chosen by the Daily Mirror to judge its youth beauty competition.
 Two artists' models were photographed demonstrating their costumes for the Chelsea Arts Club Ball at the Albert Hall on New Year's Eve 1930, in Cooper's studio.
 In 1949, Cooper was executing "many brilliant restorations" of old paintings for John Laviers Wheatley, director of Walter Victor Hutchinson's Gallery of British Sports and Pastimes at Hutchinson House, Stratford Place, London.
 In 1961, Cooper, as president of Chelsea Art Society, formally welcomed Pietro Annigoni to the studio above his own, in Glebe Place.
 In 1972, John Dunn of BBC Radio 2 recorded a one-and-a-half-hour interview at the Glebe Place studio, in which Cooper talked about "artists and his own life".
 It was broadcast in early August 1972.
 Cooper continued to work at his studio, almost until the end of his life at age 90.